mario-ezquerro/pyvmwareclient/README.md

 $ python app.py
 ```

-Similar the old vmwareclient, vmware client that connect to esxi or vcenterVMware 5.0, 5.5 6.0 & 6.5 , uses the python APIs.
+Similar the old vmwareclient, vmware client that connect to esxi or vcenterVMware 5.0, 5.5 6.0, 6.5  and 6.7 , uses the python APIs.

 Works in linux using putty (If also the putty in linux) and the Remminia to connect with RDP.
 And work in Windows the putty is necesary to with the path and work MacOs too